ShaunBulbrook/scrapes/readme.md

 # Scrapes

-A set of utils that returns information from webpages.
+A command line utility that scrapes information from a webpage.

+Scrapes uses (cheerio)[https://www.npmjs.com/package/cheerio] to parse the content of webpages and return the content.